 If you want to learn more about the differences between the patents, find someone who knows how to read a patent.

-Added February 23, 2013 @ 9:30 (est) – Unfortunately, my expectation would be that if Computerworld and The Nation were going to write about a patent filing, and they saw a version from last year that was still pending, that they would have checked on it to see if it was granted, and would have linked to the granted version of the patent.
+Added February 23, 2013, @ 9:30 (est) – Unfortunately, I would expect that if Computerworld and The Nation were going to write about a patent filing, and they saw a version from last year that was still pending, that they would have checked on it to see if it was granted, and would have linked to the granted version of the patent.
 They didn’t do that in this case.

 Added February 23, 2013 @ 11:47 (est)

 I’ve downloaded the original claims from the USPTO Public PAIR (Patent Application Information Retrieval) database and amended claims for the patent, as well as a request to amend the claims.